nasa-jpl/autoRIFT/README.md

        testAutorift.py -m I1 -s I2 -g winlocname -o winoffname -vx winro2vxname -vy winro2vyname

-where "I1" and "I2" are the images as defined in the instructions below, and "winlocname", "winoffname", "winro2vxname", "winro2vyname" are the four outputs from running "testGeogrid.py" as defined at https://github.com/leiyangleon/geogrid.
+where "I1" and "I2" are the reference and test images as defined in the instructions below, and "winlocname", "winoffname", "winro2vxname", "winro2vyname" are the four outputs from running "testGeogrid.py" as defined at https://github.com/leiyangleon/geogrid.

 **Runtime comparison for this test:**
 * __Autorift: 10 mins__